Build a One-to-One Chat Application Using JavaScript

 Onwuka G.

-More and more applications are seeing the value in allowing users to communicate in real-time, either with one another or with their support team.
-Adding this feature to existing applications, or even new ones, however, can seem like a giant, time-consuming undertaking.
-To help make this task seem less daunting, let me introduce Stream Chat; Stream Chat can help you implement a chat solution in your application in minutes!
+To help make this task seem less daunting, let me introduce Stream’s Chat API.
+Stream Chat can help you implement a chat solution in your application in minutes!

 Prerequisites